London: Mod and Trad

-Leonardo da Vinci takes holy Mary and Jesus out of the gold leaf never-never land of medieval altarpieces and brings them right down to a real world we can relate to.
+Leonardo da Vinci takes Mary and Jesus out of the gold leaf never-never land of medieval altarpieces, and brings them right down to a real world we can relate to.
 Leonardo’s subtle play of light on the faces is masterful.

-And the National Gallery’s delightful sweep of art history continues: From Baroque — with dramatic fantasies (this one thanks to Rubens) — to frilly Rococo decadence.
-The collection continues as Impressionists like Renoir capture the breezy ambiance of a boat ride and Cezanne takes us to the brink of the modern world.
+And the National Gallery’s delightful sweep through art history continues: From Baroque with dramatic fantasies (this one thanks to Rubens) — to frilly Rococo decadence.
+Impressionists like Renoir capture the breezy ambience of a boat ride, and Cézanne takes us to the brink of the modern world.

-Many of London’s top sights front the Thames River, which has become a transportation thoroughfare for tourists.
-We’re sailing from Westminster, under Big Ben, to the Tower of London…enjoying an entertaining narration with the views.
+Many of London’s top sights front the River Thames, which has become a transportation thoroughfare for tourists.
+We’re sailing from Westminster, under Big Ben, to the Tower of London…enjoying an informative narration with the views.

-Tower Bridge looks medieval, but it was actually built with a steel skeleton in 1894 in faux-medieval style — to match its famous neighbor just a few steps away.
+Tower Bridge looks medieval, but it was actually built with a steel skeleton in 1894 in faux-medieval style to match its famous neighbor just a few steps away.

-William, duke of Normandy became William the Conquer when he crossed the English Channel in 1066 and took the throne of England.
-To help establish his rule, he had this awesome…and really awesome-in-its-day fortress built.
+William, Duke of Normandy, became William the Conqueror when he crossed the English Channel in 1066 and took the throne of England.
+To help establish his rule, he had this awesome — and really awesome-in-its-day — fortress built.

-This charming chapel of St. John — dating to 1080 and one of the oldest in England — provides a neat look at pure Norman architecture — round Roman-style arches and thick walls.
+This charming chapel of St. John — dating to 1080 and one of the oldest in England — provides a rare look at pure Norman architecture: round Roman-style arches and thick walls.

 You’ll see an intimidating collection of medieval weaponry and armor.
-Your entry includes a look at the most dazzling crown jewels in Europe — no cameras allowed — and an entertaining tour with one of the Yeoman Warders — or “Beefeaters.”
+Your entry includes a peek at the most dazzling crown jewels in Europe — no cameras allowed — and an entertaining tour with one of the Yeoman Warders — or “Beefeaters.”

 The tower marks the oldest part of London — a district called “The City.”
 Today this is the financial center of Britain.
-But these days bank headquarters fill shiny skyscrapers and many of the elegant old bank buildings are fancy pubs — vaults now filled with kegs of real English ale.
+But these days bank headquarters fill shiny skyscrapers and many of the elegant original bank buildings survive as fancy pubs — their vaults now filled with kegs of real English ale.

-While the tube takes me on long jaunts underground, buses are great for quick hops.
-And, when armed with my cheap all day transit pass, buses work perfectly for hopping on and off between sights.
-Take advantage of the system and London gets much easier.
+While the Tube takes me on long jaunts underground, buses are great for quick hops.
+And, when armed with my cheap all-day transit pass, buses work perfectly for hopping on and off between sights.
+Take advantage of public transit, and London gets much easier.

-In a move to overcome its notorious traffic problems, London levies a “congestion charge” on private cars entering the city center.
-This seems to leave the center mostly to the taxis and buses — things move along a little quicker…and the money raised subsidizes public transit: giving people more departures and cheaper fares.
+In a move to alleviate its notorious traffic problems, London levies a “congestion charge” on private cars entering the city center.
+This leaves the streets mostly to taxis and buses.
+Things move along a little quicker, and money raised helps subsidize public transit: more departures and cheaper fares.

 Somerset House, a grand 18th-century civic palace, now houses several fine galleries and museums.

-The Gilbert Collection displays some of the finest in European decorative arts.
+The Gilbert Collection displays some of the best in European decorative arts.

-Snuff boxes are a highlight.
+Snuffboxes are a highlight.
 These contained powdered and scented snuff tobacco — a craze among the aristocracy in 18th-century Europe.
-These fancy little boxes were given as gifts — like jewelry — especially between diplomats and royalty.
-A fashionable man would have a different snuff box for every occasion.
+These fancy little boxes were popular as gifts.
+Diplomats and royalty gave them away like jewelry.
+A fashionable man would have a different snuffbox for every occasion.

 Frederick the Great owned over 300 boxes.
 His best — while considered part of the Prussian crown jewels — are here in London.
-This one — mother of pearl studded with precious stones and a profusion of diamonds — dates from 1765.
+This one, from 1765, is mother of pearl, studded with precious stones and a profusion of diamonds.

-Micro-mosaics are another exqusite art form from the 1700s.
+Micro-mosaics are another exquisite art form from the 1700s.
 These were souvenirs for aristocrats making the Grand Tour.
-Scenes featured their favorite sights, like postcards tourists pick up today.
+Scenes featured their favorite sights — like postcards tourists pick up today.
 Rome was the most popular destination featured.
 Made from thousands of tiny fragments, the pieces are so intricate that the museum provides magnifying glasses.
-On a smaller scale, aristocratic women brought mosaics home where their favorite jeweler fashioned them into delights such as these.
+To adorn their jewelry, wealthy women brought mosaics home, where their favorite jeweler fashioned them into delights such as these.

 The Millennium Bridge connects the City of London with the South Bank of the Thames.
 It’s a suspension bridge, but its pylons veer out in order not to obliterate the fine views.
-Nicknamed the “blade of light” for its sleek design, it connects old and new: St. Paul’s Cathedral with the great Tate Modern art museum.
+Nicknamed the “blade of light” for its sleek design, it connects old and new, trad and mod: St. Paul’s Cathedral with the great Tate Modern art gallery.

 The Tate Modern, opened to celebrate the millennium, fills an old power station.
 It kicked off the 21st century with a high-voltage collection of art from the 20th.

 Visitors enjoy an entertaining cocktail of Dalí, Picasso, Stella, Pop Art, and dada.
 While you can simply wander, enjoying the refreshing juxtaposition of bizarre images and surreal fantasies, you can also rent an audioguide that lets you stroll through the collection accompanied by the voice of the artists describing their work.

-The South Bank of the Thames — once a depressed industrial zone — now booms with restaurants, condos and cultural centers, all tied together by the Jubilee Promenade.
-This riverside lane — popular with strollers, joggers and bikers — stretches from the Tower Bridge to Big Ben with plenty of curiosities and trendy pubs along the way.
-And at low tide you can actually do some beach combing.
+The South Bank of the Thames — once a depressed industrial zone — now thrives with restaurants, condos, and cultural centers, all tied together by the Jubilee Promenade.
+This riverside lane — popular with strollers, joggers and bikers — stretches from the Tower Bridge to Big Ben, with plenty of curiosities and trendy pubs along the way.
+And, at low tide, you can actually do some beachcombing.

-And just a block inland, at the Borough Market, you can feel a little of the grit of the South Bank before its revitalization.
-A thousand years ago, this marked the edge of town and farmers brought fresh goods to the city gates.
+And just a block inland, at the Borough Market, you can still feel a little of the grit of the South Bank before its revitalization.
+A thousand years ago, this marked the edge of town and farmers brought fresh goods here to the city gates.
 Today the descendent of London’s oldest vegetable market fills this Victorian arcade.